anishnath/manic/CAPABILITIES.md

   `circuit/` MNA simulator + `pycharge/` relativistic-EM subsystems — their own future domains, **not** RK4 point-mechanics.

-**Why now:** it is mostly *reuse* (integrator generalization + drawables that exist) sitting on a *ready, tuned* physics corpus; the double pendulum alone is a standout demo; and it visibly *depends on* the shipped calculus/ODE core — the same "the diagram is true, not drawn" thesis, applied to motion.
+**Why it fit:** it is mostly *reuse* (integrator generalization + drawables that exist) sitting on a *ready, tuned* physics corpus; the double pendulum alone is a standout demo; and it visibly *depends on* the shipped calculus/ODE core — the same "the diagram is true, not drawn" thesis, applied to motion.

-#### Design — "adapt, simulate, connect"
+#### Architecture — "adapt, simulate, connect"

-**Unifying model:** *a simulation = named state + their time-derivatives + a map from state → drawables — all expressed with the formula strings manic already evaluates.* That single model gives two layers of ease and three integration seams.
+**Unifying model:** *a simulation = named state + their time-derivatives + a map from state → drawables.* The shipped named-simulation layer supplies the simple surface today; a formula-authored builder remains a possible future layer.

 **Layer 1 — named sims (adapt-by-tweaking), for everyone.** The ~20 goldmine RK4
 sims ship as named builtins; a non-programmer picks one and changes numbers/presets